- Date : 13/03/2020

 Here are some important things to know before you open a PPF account in your child’s name:

-- Only one parent can open a minor's PPF account because each person can have only one account.
+- Coming to who can open PPF account for minors.
+A parent or a legal guardian can open such an account.
+Only one parent can open a minor's PPF account because each person can have only one account.
 Grandparents are not authorised to open an account for a minor except in cases where they are the legal guardians of the minor (such as when the parents are deceased or medically unfit).

-- All a guardian needs are KYC documents with their photo, age proof of the minor in the form of Aadhaar card or birth certificate, and the initial amount to open the minor’s PPF account.
+- If you are wondering how to open PPF account for a minor, it’s very simple.
+All a parent/guardian needs is KYC documents with their photo, age proof of the minor in the form of Aadhaar card or birth certificate, and the initial amount to open the minor’s PPF account.

 - A minor’s PPF account can be opened by their guardian or parent at any post office or designated bank branch.

 - A PPF account can be opened with a nominal amount of Rs 500 and the compulsory annual contribution is also a modest Rs 500.[N1]

 - A guardian can claim tax benefit on PPF contributions, both for their own and the minor's account, subject to a maximum of Rs 1,50,000.
 Any contribution made over this amount does not earn interest or bring tax benefits.[N2]